TomConlin/trouble_w_triples/README.md

-an error flag of 0 would be no errors, but we filtered for canonical when we began so there should not be any the zeros here turn out to be cases where they only gave one of the two colons and took a foolish shortcut and figured if they were using colons in one part then they were using colons in both parts:
+an error flag of 0 would be no errors, but we filtered for canonical when we began so there should not be any the zeros here turn out to be cases where they only gave one of the two colons and I took a foolish shortcut and figured if they were using colons in one part then they were using colons in both parts:

 	cat data/locus_voucher_x_classed_blessed.tab | cut -f3 | sort | uniq -c | sort -nr